xMattC/mt5-strategy-factory/README.md

 Activate the virtual environment:

-- On Windows (MT5 is windows only!):
+- On Windows (MT5 is Windows only):
   ```bash
   .env\Scripts\activate
   ```